 And when we have hurt, the first thing we do is not always to assess what’s happened with a health professional and then see how we can begin the healing process.
 In fact, often, our next steps after receiving heartbreak of some sort is just to MOVE THROUGH the best we can.

 If we had a cold, we couldn’t move through.
-I mean we definitely try, but often if we have a cold and we don’t do anything to remedy it, we find ourselves with a worse cold than the one we began with.
-We then utter words like, “Oh, it’s nothing.
+I mean we definitely try, but often if we have a cold and we don’t do anything to remedy it, we find ourselves with a worsening condition of devolving symptoms.
+After shunning a doctor’s visit, we utter words like, “Oh, it’s nothing.
 I’ll get over it in a day or two.”
-Ever tried that one?
-I know I have, and to no avail.
+Maybe we do, maybe we don’t.
+Sometimes it works, but sometimes it fails epicly.

 If we have the flu, we couldn’t move through.
 If we had something more substantial, we couldn’t just move through.
 Not without a remedy of some sort to help us return ourselves to normal, or healthy.

 Why then do we just think we’ll “get through it somehow,” get rid of the pain by “not thinking about it,” or “hope that it goes away?”
 Why do we not take more healing measures?
-Why do we act differently when healing is required for our intangible heart?
+Why do we act differently when healing is required for our intangible selves?
+Our intangible heart?

-Healing our hearts can be the answer to healing traumas that we’ve held in our minds for moments, or a lifetime.
+Healing our hearts can be the answer to healing traumas that we’ve held in our bodies and minds for moments, or for lifetimes.
 And we all have trauma.
 Trauma is any incident in which we feel not able to cope and are overwhelmed by our circumstances.
 Healing our hearts can be the answer to healing traumas that we’ve held as individuals, or as groups.
 Healing our hearts can be the answer to healing traumas of old, or of today.

 Healing is a wonderful way to acknowledge that you have lived a glorious life and though it has not always looked to you as “glorious”, that this new perspective can always be welcome in a sobering moment.
 Healing can bring you joy where you never thought you’d have more than thoughts of revenge.
 Healing is universal, and it is your birthright.